ReflectsLight/quran-json/README.md

  `gem install -g gem.deps.rb` from the root of the repository.

+## Download

+For those of you who don't have access to, or know how to use "git", a zip file of the repository is provided for download: [download zip file](https://github.com/0x1eef/The-Qur-an/archive/refs/tags/v0.1.0.zip).

 ## Credit, and thanks

 The content of the [src/](src/) directory was automatically generated